 Dairy damns ‘dem bones!

 Worried about your bones?
-Don’t be, most peoples in the world don’t drink milk and their bones are strong and those who drink the most (in Northern Europe and the US) have the highest levels of osteoporosis (brittle bone disease).
-The World Health Organisation says that: “The paradox x (that hip fracture rates are higher in developed countries where calcium intake is higher than in developing countries where calcium intake is lower) clearly calls for an explanation.
+Don’t be, most peoples in the world don’t drink milk and their bones are strong while those who drink the most (in Northern Europe and the US) have the highest levels of osteoporosis (brittle bone disease).
+The World Health Organisation says that: “The paradox (that hip fracture rates are higher in developed countries where calcium intake is higher than in developing countries where calcium intake is lower) clearly calls for an explanation.
 To date, the accumulated data indicate that the adverse effect of protein, in particular animal (but not vegetable) protein, might outweigh the positive effect of calcium intake on calcium balance.”

 Cow’s milk is not the best source of calcium; our bones benefit more from plant sources.
 Weight-bearing exercise (walking, running and dancing), is the most important factor for maintaining healthy bones, followed by improving diet (plenty of fruit, vegetables, wholegrains, pulses, seeds and nuts) and lifestyle.
 To protect your bones – use ‘em or lose ‘em!

 Heart and circulatory diseases cause around a quarter of all deaths in the UK, more than 160,000 deaths each year – one every three minutes.
 Heart disease occurs when arteries carrying blood to the heart become blocked.
 Gradually, they become furred with ‘plaques’ – a thick sludge formed from cholesterol and other substances.
 Unhealthy saturated fat found mainly in dairy (hard cheese, cream, ice cream, milk chocolate and butter), red and white meats and eggs, as well as hydrogenated fats in junk foods, raise ‘bad’ cholesterol levels in the blood and increase the risk of heart disease.

 Not cool for kids